 - They can be applied at any temperature and can face adverse weather conditions shortly after application.

-- They are most appropriate for using in construction joints.
+- They are most appropriate for use in construction joints.
 There could be two kinds of construction joints namely working and non-working joints.
 The difference between these two joints is the degree of movement.
 Working joints are designed to take care of movement due to thermal expansion and contraction of the construction materials.
-This includes expansion joint between ‘two vertical masonry’ and mixed joints between ‘two kinds of substrates’ like joint between masonry and metal.
+This includes expansion joints between ‘two vertical masonry’ and mixed joints between ‘two kinds of substrates’ like joints between masonry and metal.

-- They are available in various colour options.
+- They are available in various color options.

-Hence when sustainability is a design criterion for exposed sealant joints are the most preferred and they should be Neutral cure silicone sealants for long term durability.
+Hence when sustainability is a design criterion for exposed sealant joints are the most preferred and they should be Neutral cures silicone sealants for long-term durability.